etirouthier/keras_dna/docs/multigenerator.md

 ## Changing the number of instance per dataset

-If one needs to control the number of instance that the generator will return for every dataset, one can use the keyword `inst_per_dataset`.
-A list of the number of instance for every dataset need to be passed, the order in the number list must be the same as in the dataset list.
+To control the number of instance per dataset that the generator yields, use the keyword `inst_per_dataset`.
+The number of instance per dataset is passed through a list in the same order as the datasets in `dataset_list`.
 The default behaviour is to generate all the data available (which can leads to a bias toward one species).

 ```python
 from keras_dna import SeqIntervalDl, MultiGenerator